Breast Implant Options

 Before our surgeons enter the operating room, they always have a plan regarding which implants will likely be selected for each patient.
 These are chosen using a combination of preoperative chest measurements, photos from the website selected by the patient, and the use of preoperative sizers tried in a special bra.
 Sometimes, patients require a different size or profile implant on each side if they have pre-existing asymmetry.
 The implants our surgeons think they will use are the starting point, but because they have their own operating room with a full consignment of multiple implant brands, shapes and sizes, our surgeons can choose the final implants based on what looks best during surgery.

-With most breast augmentations we perform at the Scottsdale Center for Plastic Surgery, we use implant “sizers” during surgery.
-These are different from the sizers we use in during the pre-operative exam.
-The surgical “sizers” are temporary implants that let the plastic surgeon see exactly what the final implants will look like.
+The surgical “sizers” are temporary replica implants that let the plastic surgeon see exactly what the final implants will look like.
 The preoperative plan regarding a specific implant size and shape is usually correct.
 However, by using the sizers and checking our patients from multiple positions and angles, our surgeons maximize the ability to achieve the best size and symmetry possible.
-With anatomical implants, we do not generally use sizers as we do not want to stretch out the precise pocket dissection.
-These implants are pre-selected and pre-ordered.
-Our surgeons also place anatomical implants with a Keller funnel to minimize manipulation once they are in the pockets.

 Using intraoperative sizers adds a little extra operating time, and because of this, some surgeons skip this step.
 Our feeling is that patients will not remember if they were in the operating room for an extra few minutes, but they will be looking at the final results for the rest of their lives.
 We believe strongly that the extra time and effort spent to achieve the best shape and symmetry is well worth it.